Volkswagen Touran review - Engines, performance and drive

 The usual array of smooth and efficient turbocharged engines power the Touran, which is a comfortable cruiser

-We’d recommend the 1.6 TDI engine with the manual gearbox, because it offers a great balance of performance versus economy.
-It has just enough get up and go to keep you comfortably shifting the Touran’s rather hefty body about, with only a few occasions where it struggles for power.
+If you’re looking at a nearly new Touran, we’d recommend the 1.6 TDI engine with the manual gearbox, because it offers a great balance of performance versus economy, but it’s no longer available on the current Volkswagen price list.
+The diesel has just enough get up and go to keep you comfortably shifting the Touran’s rather hefty body about, with only a few occasions where it struggles for power.

 This lack of performance is only really noticeable if you try to overtake slower moving traffic, but on the motorway it’s smooth enough.
 The steering is reasonably precise, gear changes are slick and the suspension is soft enough to make the ride comfortable.